 If the invention relates to a process for producing a new individual chemical compound, including a high-molecular compound, then information on a process for producing of a known structural analogue, or destination analogue, shall be presented.

-If the invention relates to the use of a device, process, substance, strain (culture) for a certain purpose, then known devices, processes, substances, strains (cultures) having the same purpose respectively are considered to be related to analogues of the invention.
+If the invention relates to the use of a device, process, substance or strain (culture) for a certain purpose, then known devices, processes, substances or strains (cultures) having the same purpose respectively are considered to be related to analogues of the invention.

 Information on an analogue of each individual invention shall be provided in the specification of an application for a group of inventions.

 May a patent applicant flle one or more later applications to pursue additional claims to an invention disclosed in its earlier filed application?
 If so, what are the applicable requirements or limitations?

 The applicant may file a divisional application for an invention disclosed in the parent application.
 The divisional application shall have as its filing date the filing date of the parent application and shall preserve the priority right, if any, provided the divisional application is filed before the date of registration of the allowed parent application into the State Register or before exhaustion of the right to file an appeal against an official decision of rejection of the parent application.

 Is it possible to appeal an adverse decision by the patent office in a court of law?

 - an official decision to withdraw the application.